kwat0308/gtracr/docs/runge_kutta.md

 These equations were cross-checked with Baldini's equations, and the trajectories were consistent.
 As such, I will be using these equations above from now on.

 I have also attached an image of my work for the derivation of the above equation below.

+### Revisiting the Runge Kutta implementation once again

+We found out that the equations obtained by D.F.
+Smart were indeed correct, and were the same equations as which we derived.
+The only difference is that:

+- In _our equation_ we assumed that the theta and phi component of the velocity are in _radians / second_
+- In _their equation_ they assumed that those components are in _meters / second_ by letting:

+  - vtheta = r * vtheta
+  - vphi = r _sin(theta)_ vphi In this sense, **their version is more correct.** Why?
+Since each component of the velocity / momentum should have **some sort** of units.

+As of such, we now use Smart's version of the coupled ODEs, which provide more physically sound reasoning behind the equations.